pgaijin66/obsidian-vault/3. Permanent Notes/005_SRE/Hardware/Motherboard.md

 ### Form factor
-- determines the specification on how a motherboard is built i.e shape,size, casing, power suppy, mounting holes, layout
+- determines the specification on how a motherboard is built i.e shape, size, casing, power supply, mounting holes, layout
 - Common: ATX
 - Other ITX